Jasminev71/Jasminev71/README.md

 - ✅ Strengthening **Playwright + Javascript** for UI automation
 - ✅ Building **API testing** and **Postman** collections
-- ✅ Earning: GitHub Copilot, AWS Cloud/AI practitioner certs, and Azure AI Engineer (longer-term)
+- ✅ Earning:, AWS Cloud/AI practitioner certs, and Azure AI Engineer(Jan 2026)
 - ✅ Creating more **QA-focused repos**: performance testing, AI-assisted QA, and cross-browser testing demos

 If you’re a recruiter, mentor, or fellow QA/Dev — feel free to reach out, review my projects, or suggest ideas to break **even more** things in interesting ways. 🐛✨